 Opening on Friday, April 7, 6 to 8 pm

-Galerie Eva Presenhuber is pleased to present the gallery’s sixth solo-exhibition with the Philadelphia-based artist Karen Kilimnik.
+Galerie Eva Presenhuber is pleased to announce the fourth solo-exhibition by New York-based artist Liam Gillick.

 For more information, please contact Christian Schmidt at the gallery.